-Going from being a pediatrician without kids to being one with kids was a totally different ball game for me; there are just some things medical school cannot teach you.
-And that goes for all of the books and blogs in the world–it’s great for new parents to read them and prep as much as you feel like you need to, but that first pediatrician visit is usually a lengthy one no matter how much research you’ve done!
+Going from being a pediatrician without kids to being one with kids was a totally different ball game for me.
+There are just some things medical school cannot teach you!
+The same is true for all the parenting books and blogs.
+It’s great for new parents to read them and prep as much as you feel like you need to, but that first pediatrician visit is usually a lengthy one no matter how much research you’ve done!
 As a parent, now I can better understand where new parents are coming from when they come in with a list of questions for their pediatrician about their newborn.

 1. Does breastfeeding ever get easier?

 Your baby will feed more efficiently and your breasts will not be as sore.
 You don’t have to worry so much about how much your baby is getting or if it is enough.
 Usually by that point you can recognize the signs of fullness.
 Most newborns need to nurse at least every 2-3 hours during the day.
 And they should not go more than four hours at night without feeding.
 But the easiest thing to do is to feed on demand.
 Please do not try to schedule newborns!
 It can be dangerous and usually leads to more crying on the baby’s part and more stress for you.

 2. What are the most important things every new parent should be aware of?

 All babies should be placed on their back to sleep.
 There is a high risk of SIDS if they are placed on their belly to sleep.
-They should always be in a crib/bassinet for sleep, and the only thing that should be in there is one fitted sheet.
+They should always be in a crib/bassinet for sleep.
+The only thing that should be in the crib is one fitted sheet.
 No crib bumpers, no blankets, no teddy bears.
 They can stay in a swaddle until they begin to roll and then they can go into a sleep sack.

 3. I don’t understand my newborn’s sleep.